The Deportation of the I. W. W. - 1919

 By Charles Recht, General Counsel of the New York Bureau of Legal Advice.

-On 5 November 1916, there occurred in the City of Everett, State of Washington, an incident which was known as the "Bloody Sunday" of the "Free Speech Fight."
-It forms the keynote to the treatment of the I. W. W. (Industrial Workers of the World) members and shows the underlying reasons for their deportation.
+On 5 November 1916, an incident occurred in the City of Everett, State of Washington, which was known as the "Bloody Sunday" of the "Free Speech Fight."
+This incident forms the keynote to the treatment of the I. W. W. (Industrial Workers of the World) members and shows the reasons for their deportation.

 Six men on the excursion steamer "Verona" were killed by a sheriff and his officers, more were drowned, and dozens were wounded.
-During the subsequent trial, it developed that some of the deputy sheriffs had been well supplied with liquor.
+During the subsequent trial, it was determined that some deputy sheriffs were well-supplied with liquor.
 As a result, they became infuriated and began shooting wildly.

 Jefferson Beard, one of the deputy sheriffs, was shot and killed.
-The murder of this man (although it is charged by the I. W. W., he was killed by one of the other deputy sheriffs) resulted in an indictment against seventy-four members of the union.
+The murder of this man (although the I. W. W. charges it, he was killed by one of the other deputy sheriffs) resulted in an indictment against seventy-four members of the union.

-The trial before Judge Ronald began 5 March 1917 and ended on 5 May 1917.
+The trial before Judge Ronald began on 5 March 1917 and ended on 5 May 1917.
 It resulted in a complete victory for the workers, as all the I. W. W.'s were acquitted.
-This incident must be borne in mind to realize the strength of the prejudice which was created and still prevails in the Northwest.
+This incident must be remembered to realize the strength of the prejudice that was created and still prevails in the Northwest.

 Strikes were taking place daily—when Congress placed a new and effective weapon in the hands of the employers—a law making the deportation of labor leaders possible.

 Patriotism was used to cover up profiteering.
-The law passed in February 1917, provides that all-time limit shall be removed, and the number of years an alien shall have toiled here shall not count in his favor if he dares to voice his disapproval of our economic and social conditions.
+The law passed in February 1917 provides that the all-time limit shall be removed.
+The number of years an alien shall have toiled here shall not count in his favor if he dares to voice his disapproval of our economic and social conditions.

-While the law provides for deportation of those who "believe in anarchy" or in the "unlawful destruction of property," it fails to define what constitutes "anarchy."
+While the law provides for the deportation of those who "believe in anarchy" or the "unlawful destruction of property," it fails to define what constitutes "anarchy."
 This omission is the net to catch strikers and labor "agitators."
-The law of October 6, 1918, is even more stringent
+The law of 6 October 1918 is even more stringent

-The industrial unrest grew greater after the "Verona" incident—it became acute in the general strike in Seattle in 1919—and the deportation of some of the men seems to be an ineffective preventive.
+Industrial unrest grew greater after the "Verona" incident—it became acute in the general strike in Seattle in 1919—and the deportation of some of the men seems to have been an ineffective preventive measure.
 Industrial unrest still exists in Seattle and elsewhere.

-Toward the end of 1917, the lumber branch of the Industrial Workers of the World called a general convention in the City of Seattle.
+Toward the end of 1917, the Industrial Workers of the World lumber branch called a general convention in the City of Seattle.
 As some of the delegates arrived, they were seized by the local police, the Seattle Minutemen, and the sheriff and turned over to the Immigration authorities for deportation.

-There was no charge against these men except that of membership in the Industrial Workers of the World, and the general sentiment of the Northwest was that the new Immigration Law was passed expressly to enable the authorities to break up that powerful labor organization.
+There was no charge against these men except for the Industrial Workers of the World membership.
+The general sentiment of the Northwest was that the new Immigration Law was passed expressly to enable the authorities to break up that powerful labor organization.

-Among the men arrested was one John Berg, an old man who had been in the Everett "Free Speech Fight," and the injuries he had sustained there at the hands of a deputy made of him a cripple for life.
+Among the men arrested was one John Berg, an old man who had been in the Everett "Free Speech Fight," and the injuries he had sustained there at the hands of a deputy made him a disabled person for life.

 The treatment of the men held by the Immigration Commissioner did not even acquire the semblance of legality, which was prevalent in police hearings in Russia under the Czar.
 Every method of coercion, misrepresentation, misquotation, and denial of justice was used against the prisoners.
 There are abundant proofs of this.